Search Healthcare Jobs

 • Reporting to a doctor, nurse, or another specialist about what respiratory problems a patient may have and what treatments they are receiving.

-• Planning and strategizing with other healthcare professions about when care will occur, and what kind of care will occur.
+• Planning and strategizing with other healthcare professionals about when care will occur and what kind of care will occur.

 As healthcare becomes more complex and health systems grow, more and more healthcare jobs are open to travel opportunities.
 Many healthcare companies have “traveling” positions, where a specialist or technician travels around the country or the world, going wherever their specialty is most in-demand.
 These positions usually include employer-provided housing and travel costs covered by the employer.

-Some people might love life as a traveling respiratory therapist!
-It allows you to see many different places, stay in many different accommodations, and enjoy regular changes to your surroundings.
+There are many benefits to becoming a traveling respiratory therapist.
+The career allows you to see many different places, stay in many different accommodations, and enjoy regular changes to your surroundings.
 Others, however, might find it stressful to be away from friends or family or to move around so much.

 Traveling respiratory therapists may work in doctors, clinics, or nursing care facilities.
 They may work in big cities, small towns in rural areas, or even in resort towns that need more respiratory therapists during tourist season.